jungjae01eng/Python_Practice/README.md

 ## Tutorial.py
-Explored basic Python, such as Functions, Input, Built-In Functions, and Modules with some notes/comments.
+Explored basic Python, such as Functions, Input, Built-In Functions, and Modules, with some notes/comments.
 Even though I had prior knowledge of Java, C, and other programming languages, this was the first step in learning Python.